Open-Source Internships With Industry Mentors: Internships and CS Education

 Internships in particular provide benefits that are difficult to replicate in the classroom:

-\begin{itemize} \item \textbf{Functioning on a team:} Software engineers must learn to deal with resistance from co-workers or managers or delays from others on tasks that block their progress and must likewise learn to prioritize and communicate their work to co-workers and managers. \cite{beaubouefComputerScienceCurriculum2011}
+\begin{itemize} \item \textbf{Functioning on a team:} Software engineers must learn to deal with resistance from co-workers or managers or delays from others on tasks that block their progress and must likewise learn to prioritize and communicate their work to co-workers and managers \cite{beaubouefComputerScienceCurriculum2011}.

 \item \textbf{Career confidence:} Students who believe they have a path into a career put more time into educational activities and are more likely to overcome obstacles.
-The real-world practice, goal-setting, and performance feedback afforded by an internship can increase this confidence. \cite{lentUnifyingSocialCognitive1994}
+The real-world practice, goal-setting, and performance feedback afforded by an internship can increase this confidence \cite{lentUnifyingSocialCognitive1994}.

-\item \textbf{Recruiting and retention in the major:} Few students enroll in STEM majors, and many drop out. \cite{chenSTEMAttritionCollege2013} Prior studies have shown that the number and diversity of students entering and staying in these majors can be increased by providing opportunities for internships \cite{frylingCatchEmEarly2018} and research experience. \cite{dahlbergImprovingRetentionGraduate2008, tashakkoriEarlyParticipationCS2011}
+\item \textbf{Recruiting and retention in the major:} Few students enroll in STEM majors, and many drop out \cite{chenSTEMAttritionCollege2013}.
+Studies have shown that the number and diversity of students entering and staying in these majors can be increased by providing internships \cite{frylingCatchEmEarly2018} and research experience \cite{dahlbergImprovingRetentionGraduate2008, tashakkoriEarlyParticipationCS2011}.